 To provide safe and easy access to buildings for emergencies, parking regulations are strictly enforced.
-On-campus parking areas (see map below) are assigned as follows:
+On-campus parking areas (see map) are assigned as follows:

-- Student Parking is in the north, central, and south lots in areas not designated as faculty/staff or handicapped spaces.
-Cars must park between painted lines, when applicable.
+- Student Parking is between painted lines in north, central, and south lots in areas not designated for faculty/staff or handicapped persons.

 Unpaid fines are turned over to the Registry of Motor Vehicles and result in the inability of the violator to renew his/her driver's license and/or car registration.
 BCC also reserves the right to hold registration, grades, transcripts, and graduation until all fines are paid.